tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

 	  - [developers.google.com](https://developers.google.com/) has over 50 APIs - sign up at then check out their API console
 	  - [Amazon Web Services (AWS)](https://aws.amazon.com)
 	  - [Microsoft Azure](https://azure.microsoft.com/en-us/free/)
+    - **Option - make your own API in PHP:**
+      - the data should be useful and not an otherwise widely available subset from another public API
+      - you should have **a lot** of data - 50 to 100 records at least
+      - the example in the *Project 3 Proposal* dropbox was a database of ice cream stands (which often don't show up in Yelp), similar things would be flea markets, farm stands, etc
+      - or another custom dataset (a comprehensive RPG web service)
-    - Here are the "Blacklisted" APIs that you **MAY NOT** use for this project:
+    - Here are the "Blacklisted" APIs that you **MAY NOT** use for this project (but if you can envision a compelling use case, just ask us, in advance):
-      - Any API from GIPHY - https://developers.giphy.com/docs/
+      - Any API from GIPHY - https://developers.giphy.com/docs/ (we love Giphy, but we don't want a bunch of "Giphy Finder++ Apps)
       - The iTunes Search API - https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/
       - Google Maps (use MapBox instead)
     - **Important note:** - This is a Web programming class so I expect you to "roll your own" when it comes to adding Web service capability to your pages: